State of the Climate Report 2022

-This sixth biennial State of the Climate report draws on the latest climate research, encompassing observations, analyses and projections to describe year-to-year variability and longer-term changes in Australia’s climate.
+This seventh biennial State of the Climate report draws on the latest climate research, encompassing observations, analyses and projections to describe year-to-year variability and longer-term changes in Australia's climate.

 The report is a synthesis of the science informing our understanding of climate in Australia and includes new information about Australia's climate of the past, present and future.
 The science informs a range of economic, environmental and social decision-making by governments, industries and communities...Find out more